 I prefer to soak my konbu for 24 hours to make my dashi, but there are those times where one forgets to do so and a dashi is needed.
 This method does take some time, about 1 to 1 ½ hours to make, but produces a great dashi.
 For this particular dashi I add dried shiitake to increase the umami.

-Turn the burner on low and heat for 30 minutes.
-This is very important: you want the water hot, but not close to boiling at all.
+- Turn the burner on low and heat for 30 minutes.
+This is very important: you want the water hot, but not at all close to boiling.

-If using the thin flakes, then add the katsuobushi and strain immediately through a chinois.
-If using the thick flakes then keep the water just below a simmer and steep the thick flakes for at least 20 minutes.
+- If using the thin shavings, then add the katsuobushi and strain immediately through a chinois.
+If using the thick shavings then keep the water just below a simmer and steep the thick flakes for at least 20 minutes.
 The longer you steep, the deeper the katsuobushi flavor will become.